scovl/scovl.github.io/blog/content/post/learn.md

 4. Choose the challenge and the project you'll work on.
 5. Select a roadmap to guide you in the challenge.

+### Organize your brain

+Another good tip, or strategy to keep focus is to read any literary book that is not a technical book.
+This will help you to relax and keep your mind fresh.
+I recommend reading a book for 30 minutes before going to sleep.
+This will help you to sleep better and to keep your mind fresh.

 ## Roadmaps

 There is a website called **[roadmap.sh](https://roadmap.sh/)** that has a lot of roadmaps for different areas of technology.
 I recommend that you choose a roadmap and follow it.
 If you don't like the roadmap, you can create your own.
 If the content provided on the roadmap isn't sufficient, you can use platforms like Youtube to search for topics related to what you want to learn.